Tuition

 Florence and Johanna Scholarship

 The Florence and Johanna Scholarship was established in support of the mission of Resurrection College Prep High School, and is funded by an anonymous friend of the school to honor family members.
 Three $2,500 scholarships are awarded each year to a sophomore, junior and senior.
-Applicants are invited to apply based on criteria established by the donor.
+Applicants are invited to apply based on criteria established by the donor and they must be a current freshman, sophomore or junior at the time of application.
 Student must demonstrate a financial need.

 Essay Prompt -